jototland/stackedit_workspace/statistikknotater/estimation.md

 Type 2 error is harder to estimate.
 It depends on which value we observe, and not just sample size.
 It is traditionally denoted $\beta$

 #### Hypothesis testing, various setups
+dog
+: is a dog
+cow
+: is a cow
+or
 <dl>
 <dt>a
 <dd>b